Tait's-at-the-Beach: The House of Mystery

 "There is nothing new or original in what we're trying to do," she said.
 "Though we live quietly, we're still vitally interested in the joys and sorrows of the world and our home is always open to neighbors and friends."
 4

-Heads of state (including two presidents), boxers, actors, musicians and common folk of all sorts enjoyed the dark-paneled rooms, fine art, and warm fireplaces.
+Heads of state (including two presidents), boxers, actors, musicians, and regular folk of all sorts enjoyed the dark-paneled rooms, fine art, and warm fireplaces.
 Although Prohibition was in effect, Tait's had a well-known reputation as a place one might find an alcoholic drink or two.

 Thanks to Brian Riggs, who looked this article over.
 Mr. Riggs wrote a terrific manuscript on the fascinating Russell family that still needs a publisher.